Knowledge Transfer Partnerships (KTPs)

 1. The idea and introduction meeting

 You have an innovative business idea or problem that you lack the resources or knowledge to progress any further.
-Contact the Staffordshire University Business Engagement team who will arrange a meeting when most convenient for you to complete a fact-finding form.
+Contact the University of Staffordshire Business Engagement team who will arrange a meeting when most convenient for you to complete a fact-finding form.
 This will help to further develop on your ideas and identify the potential to explore other untapped innovation opportunities for business growth.

 2. Project proposal